olavolav/uniplot/README.md

 `ys`.
 * `ys` - The y coordinates of the points to plot.
 Can either be a list or NumPy array for plotting a single series, or a list of those for plotting multiple series.

+In both cases, NaN values are silently ignored.

 ### Options

 In alphabetical order: